All

 6. Does the provider need to obtain consent from the patient for a virtual visit?

-While it is not required that an informed consent be obtained from a patient prior to the service, however Medicare recommends that the patient be notified that virtual service via third-party Telemedicine platform may have potential security and privacy risks.
+While you do not need to obtain informed consent from a patient before the service, Medicare recommends notifying the patient that using a third-party Telemedicine platform for virtual service may involve potential security and privacy risks.

 7. Are new patient visits included in Telemedicine services?